spiral/docs/orm/relations.md

 +-------------------------------------------------+---------+----------------+-----------------+------------+------------+
 ```

 As in case with BELONGS_TO_MPRHED you can observe morphed key in our pivot table.
-To better understand how such table is created we can check relation options wich are very similar to MANY_TO_MANY:
+To better understand how such table is created we can check relation options which are very similar to MANY_TO_MANY:

 Option            | Default                                 | Description
 ---               | ---                                     | ---